anoduck/gunbroker-sniper/README.md

 is the obstacles present in the modern webframework prevent unwanted automation from occurring.
 Implementations of cloudflare and ReCaptcha have made the job of automation difficult to accomplish.
 As such, the original sniper was unsuited for the task.

-### Method
+### Captcha Handling

-The current release of captcha buster for firefox automatically selects the audio captcha for the user and downloads the file to make solving the captcha easier.
-This process provides a prime opportunity to use a new relatively free transcription service that will allow the uploading and transcription of the audio file, returning a json containing the valid response to captcha.
-This can be automated programmatically, thus mitigating recaptcha from blocking the sniper, and preventing it from working.
-For a more confusing graphical representation of this process, please see the included plant uml diagram.
+__The current release of captcha buster is currently successfully handling recaptchas for the project.__

 ### Setup

 Below offers an abridged inconclusive overview of what is required to configure your system and run the sniper.

 #### Requirements